 While not all of these are relevant to my audience, I know that some of them are – they are questions that my audience wants to know!

-Write those down into a big list and build one or more blog posts around them.
+Write those down into an extensive list and build one or more blog posts around them.

 Writers Block?
-Get Started With These Blog Post Ideas for Real Estate
+Get Started With These Real Estate Blog Ideas

 As an example… “How does the foreclosure process work?”